-In its previous life, and indeed for most of its existence, the place had been known as Kirkham and its first proprietor none other than the Honourable James White.
+In its previous life, and indeed for most of its existence, the place had been known as Kirkham and its first proprietor, none other than the Honourable James White.
 The lands of Kirkham had originally been given to the Surveyor-General of Lands, John Oxley, who had been born in Kirkham Abbey near Westow in Yorkshire and had named the property after his Yorkshire origins.
 Oxley himself had been a member of the original Sydney Turf Club, which was formed around 1825.
-White acquired the property in the mid-1870’s and the mighty Chester, White’s Melbourne Cup winner, became the foundation stallion at the stud.
-Parlaying some of his Melbourne Cup winnings, White spent vast sums of money in acquiring quality imported and colonial mares and proceeded on a programme of massive improvements.
-He commissioned a neat two-storey brick cottage to be built for the stud manager and refurbished the old Kirkham stables built in 1816 for Oxley, which with the old mill was all that remained of the original country estate.
+White acquired the property in the mid-1870s and the mighty Chester, White’s Melbourne Cup winner, became the foundation stallion at the stud.
+Parlaying some of his Melbourne Cup winnings, White spent vast sums of money on acquiring quality imported and colonial mares and proceeded on a programme of massive improvements.
+He commissioned a neat two-storey brick cottage to be built for the stud manager and refurbished the old Kirkham stables built for Oxley in 1816, which with the old mill was all that remained of the original country estate.
 An extensive orchard was also laid out.

 When White purchased Kirkham, he acquired at the same time a loyal stud groom by the name of Henry Bellingham, who had worked on the property for nearly thirty years.
 The Bellingham name would come before the Australian racing public in one form or another at various times during the next hundred years but let it be remembered that it was in the service of the Hon.
 James White that the name first came to notice.
 White brought mares from his properties on the Hunter to start the Kirkham Stud’s broodmare collection while the first stallion that Bellingham’s new patron gave into his charge was Martindale, a son of Maribyrnong with whom White had won the 1878 AJC Autumn Stakes among other races.
 Martindale failed as a stallion, but perhaps the fault wasn’t entirely in his loins.
 When White decided to anoint Chester as the next King of Kirkham, he did his best to guarantee a glorious reign by paying a king’s ransom for a harem of aristocratic broodmares in England especially to mate him.
 Princess Maud, Moonstone, Episode, Lily Hawthorn, Trafalgar, The Solent, Rusk, Lady Vivian, La Princess, Phillius and Malacca all came out to take up their duties at the stud in 1881-82 and do fealty to their lord and master.
 Except for Lady Hawthorn, every one of these mares gave the stud winners.